pmigoku/cybersecurity-public/Class-prep.md

+# Checklist
+- [ ] Message the sec-team slack
+- [ ] Generate username list
+- [ ] Deploy CCTC Security Challenge
+- [ ] Have students deplpoy opstations
-- [ ] step
+- [ ] Help the students obtain their jump box creds
-- [ ]
+- [ ] Provide CTFd server IP

 # Deploy Student Ranges
+> [!NOTE]
-Drop a message in the cctc sec-team slack to let them know your deploying a class.
+> Drop a message in the cctc sec-team slack to let them know your deploying a class.

 1. Get a class roster and put first name and last name into a CSV. see [students.csv](./students.csv)